RakhithJK/dbeaver-dbeaver-wiki/Task-Scheduler.md

 ![](images/ug/tools/task-run-logs.png)

-DBeaver keeps the task run logs in the [[workspace|Workspace Location]] directory, subfolder `.metadata/task-stats`.
+DBeaver keeps the task run logs in the [workspace](Workspace Location) directory, subfolder `.metadata/task-stats`.

 ### Running tasks from the command line

-The task scheduler uses the DBeaver [[command line|Command-Line]] interface to perform task execution.
+The task scheduler uses the DBeaver [command line](Command-Line) interface to perform task execution.
 Command line parameter `-runTask TASK_ID` launches saved task execution (immediately).
 `TASK_ID` has form `@projectName:taskName`.
 You can omit project name part if you have only one project in your workspace.
 Use `dbeaver-cli` executable to run tasks.
 Draw your attention that if you use `dbeaver` executable (by any reason) you will need to add command line parameter `-nosplash` to avoid splash screen appearance.